yenna0o/Recommendation-system-Razer-assessment/README.md

     - Algorithm 2.
     - This script outputs a list of 5 product titles based on an input product ID.
     - The recommendation algorithm is item-based.
-    - It will be reading data from "metadata.json" file, hence you need to have the data file downloaded to the same path as this python script.
+    - It will be reading data from "meta_Appliances.json" file, hence you need to have the data file downloaded to the same path as this python script.
-    - Fetch "metadata.json" from https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/
+    - Fetch "metadata" file under Appliances from https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/
     #### Usage Instructions
     ```python
     python item_based_run.py